February Reviews: ONE LOVE

 That's it for now.
 Stay in touch.
 Spring is coming.
 Have a great month!

-(Book, music, & movie reviews; & interviews & fiction & mutual support & encouragement are all in play at dandomench.com - a forever free secure site with the highest standards of privacy available.
-Your free login is your email address and name - the only information the site retains.
+Book, music, & screen reviews & fiction can be found at dandomench.com - a forever free secure site with the highest privacy standards.
+Your free login is your email and name.
 Your participation is not public.
-We never track you; or share or sell your email address.
-If you do choose to contribute, we never store that information.
+Your info is never shared.
+If you contribute, your payment information is never stored here.
 Add this website to your address book or drag the newsletter from your spam folder to your primary folder so we can stay in touch.
 You can contact me at dandomench@gmail.com.
-I will respond as quickly as possible.
-I am grateful for your friendship and support.
-Thank you!)